DiceTsuki/WuWa-Exec/README.md

 # This mod modifies the game files.
-Use it at yout own risk!
+Use it at your own risk!

 # WuWa Exec